 While it is difficult to identify the original source for this statistic, it has often been said that approximately 80% of all jobs filled are done so in what is known as the “hidden” or “unpublished” job market.

-To open the door to this hidden job market, we’ve also been told, networking is the most essential key.
+To open the door to this unpublished job market, we’ve also been told, networking is the most essential key.

 For an introverted or shy person, the idea of networking can even cause serious anxiety and fear.
 When I mention networking to a client, the most common response is to tell me how much they hate networking, how bad they are at it, and how they would rather do anything but.